neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/JavaScript.rst

 - explain initializeObject
 - how to extend Ext components
-- can be extended by using constructer() not initComponets() like it is for panels and so on
+- can be extended by using constructor() not initComponents() like it is for panels and so on

 How to extend data stores